EGR314-2025-F-Team312/EGR314-2025-F-Team312.github.io/docs/component_selection/index.md

 **Choice:** ESP-NOW

 **Rationale:** The best choice for wireless communication is ESP-NOW.
 Although it can only pair with up to 20 Espressif devices, our network topology only requires a single device to pair with four other ESP32s.
 Furthermore, the setup code is simpler compared to other communication protocols and has a lower latency, which is important for real-time wildfire prediction and detection.
+ESP-NOW can be set up to support a multi-hop network, which is required for our product.
+However, if this proves to be too difficult, the next best choice would be ESP-MESH.